Syrian Civil War Fast Facts

 August 30, 2013 - US Secretary of State John Kerry says that US intelligence information has found that 1,429 people were killed in last week's chemical weapons attack in Syria, including at least 426 children.

-August 31, 2013 - President Obama gives a speech asking Congress to authorize military action against Syria.

-September 10, 2013 - In a speech, President Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.
+September 10, 2013 - In a speech, Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.

-September 14, 2013 - The US and Russia agree to a plan to eliminate chemical weapons in Syria.
+September 14, 2013 - The United States and Russia agree to a plan to eliminate chemical weapons in Syria.

-September 16, 2013 - The UN releases a report from chemical weapons inspectors who investigated the August 21 incident.
+September 16, 2013 - The United Nations releases a report from chemical weapons inspectors who investigated the August 21 incident.
 Inspectors say there is "clear and convincing evidence" that sarin was used.

 September 20, 2013 - Syria releases an initial report on its chemical weapons program.

 September 27, 2013 - The UN Security Council passes a resolution requiring Syria to eliminate its arsenal of chemical weapons.
-Al-Assad says he will abide by the resolution.
+Assad says he will abide by the resolution.

 September 30, 2013 - At the UN General Assembly in New York, Syrian Foreign Minister Walid al-Moualem says that Syria is not engaged in a civil war, but a war on terror.